rohitbnrj2/Embodied-Agent/README.md

 git clone https://github.com/camera-culture/ACI.git
 ```

 Then you can install the `cambrian` package by doing the following.
-Note that the package was actually designed to be used with [poetry](https://python-poetry.org/docs/), and is required when [contributing](https://camera-culture.github.io/ACI/contributing.html) to the project.

 ```bash
 pip install -e .